likeca/nextjs_boilerplate/README.md

 Follow the interactive prompts to enter:
 - Admin name
-- Admin email
+- Admin eor retrieve the **Super Admin** system role
+- Create all 16 permissions (user, role, permission, setting × CRUD)
-- Admin password
+- Assign all permissions to the Super Admin role

-The script will:
-- Create an admin user with `isAdmin: true`
+- Create an admin user with `isAdmin: true` and assigned to Super Admin role
 - Hash and securely store the password
+- Mark the email as verified

+**Note:** If the email already exists, you'll be given the option to promote that user to admin and assign the Super Admin role
 - Mark the email as verified
 - Allow login immediately